-- Temperature of 100 degree of above.
+- Temperature of 100 degrees or above.
 Once the child is fever free without medication and free of other symptoms for 24 hours, he/she may return to school. - Has persistent pain from earache, headache, sore throat, or recent injury - Has a cough that interferes with the child's daily routine - Vomiting or diarrhea.
-Child must be symptom free for 24hours before they can return to school. - Has green or yellow drainage from the eyes - Has broken out in an unknown/contagious rash

-Has a contagious disease such as chickenpox, strep throat, or pinkeye they must be on antibiotics for 24hours before returning to school for infectious illnesses.
+Child must be symptom free for 24 hours before they can return to school. - Has green or yellow drainage from the eyes - Has broken out in an unknown/contagious rash - Has a contagious disease such as chickenpox, strep throat, or pinkeye.
+They must be on antibiotics for 24 hours before returning to school.

 If your child has any of these symptoms while at school, they will be sent home.
-If your child is sent home from school with a fever, they should be fever free without medication for 24hours before returning to school.
+If your child is sent home from school with a fever, they should be fever free without medication for 24 hours before returning to school.

-Any question should be directed to the School Nurse Rebecca Baker RN, MSN 937-746-7610 ext.
-134
+Any question should be directed to the School Nurse Rebecca Baker RN, MSN 746-8969 ext.
+242